List of San Diego Padres seasons

 Petco Park, home field of the Padres since the 2004 season.

 The San Diego Padres are an American professional baseball team based in San Diego.
 The Padres compete in Major League Baseball (MLB) as a member club of the National League (NL) West Division.

 The team has won two NL pennants, in 1984 and 1998, losing in the World Series both years.
 Under manager Dick Williams, the Padres clinched their first NL pennant, losing to the Detroit Tigers in the 1984 World Series.
 The Padres achieved their second NL pennant alongside Trevor Hoffman, eventually being swept by the New York Yankees in the 1998 World Series.

 The Padres are the co-oldest team that has never won the World Series, along with the Milwaukee Brewers.
-As of 2024, the Padres have had 18 winning seasons in franchise history.
+As of 2025, the Padres have had 19 winning seasons in franchise history.
 Among the eight expansion teams of the 1960s, the Padres were the last to reach the postseason.
-Despite reaching the postseason five times since 2005, the team has yet to return to the World Series.
+Despite reaching the postseason six times since 2005, the team has yet to return to the World Series.